frederikgramkortegaard/eridu/README.md

 :pushpin: [Project Description](https://github.com/frederikgram/eridu/blob/master/projectdescription.pdf)

-NOTE: This compiler is only expected to work on Linux based distros such as Ubuntu.
-The correctness on other operating systems can not be guaranteed.
+:warning: This compiler is only expected to work on Linux based distros such as Ubuntu, and thus, the correctness on other operating systems can not be guaranteed.

 ## User Guide
 ### How to compile